tcah1017/CG2021/Weekly Workbooks/06 Ray Tracing and Intersection/README.md

 ![](05%20Casting%20Shadows/images/without-ambient.jpg)

 **Hints & Tips:**
 You are going to need a new `vec3` variable to hold the position of a single-point light source.
-A location in the middle of the room, above the origin, somewhere near the ceiling would seem sensible place for it (e.g. `[0.0, 0.75, 0.0]`)
+A location in the middle of the room, above the origin, somewhere near the ceiling (but still inside the room) would seem a sensible place for it.

 #
 ### Task 6: Shadow Acne
  <a href='06%20Shadow%20Acne/slides/segment-1.pdf' target='_blank'> ![](../../resources/icons/slides.png) </a> <a href='06%20Shadow%20Acne/audio/segment-1.mp4' target='_blank'> ![](../../resources/icons/audio.png) </a>